 Along with either application itself, you will need to give the following to the NYPD:

 - Fees – These fees are non-refundable.
 The NYPD now accepts credit cards as well.
+Roughly $400 to apply and $300 to renew every 3 years.

 - Photographs – 2 recent “passport” (1.5″ square) color photos.